ojii/unihandecode.js/README.rst

 Limitations
 ***********

-So far, only Japanese transliteration has been ported.

 The full uncompressed library weights about 8MB.
 So you should really only ever send it gzipped over the wire (which brings the size down to about 1.4MB).